Oversharing on Facebook Risks Your Online Security in 4 Ways

 - Privacy settings

 Unfortunately, Facebook won’t compensate you for all the hours you put into learning and implementing the detailed security settings for your Facebook profile.
 However, neglecting to put in the security leg work can cost you dearly.
 An easy way to stay updated is to follow along with YouTube video tutorials in side-by-side browser windows with your Facebook profile – just pause and re-start the video as you complete each step!
-Here are a couple videos we like that touch on the latest 2015 Facebook privacy setting updates:
+Here’s a video we like that touch on the latest 2017 Facebook privacy setting updates:

 Oversharing can be easily mitigated by putting in these top-level security measures.